rito328/laravel-docker/README.md

-sh order.sh stop     : Stop the container. sh order.sh restart  : Reboot the container. sh order.sh destroy  : Delete containers and images. sh order.sh conn app : Connect to app container. sh order.sh conn db  : Connect to MySQL in db container. sh order.sh help     : Display help.
+sh order.sh stop     : Stop the container. sh order.sh restart  : Reboot the container. sh order.sh destroy  : Delete containers and images. sh order.sh prune    : Delete all container volume networks that are not in use. sh order.sh conn app : Connect to app container. sh order.sh conn db  : Connect to MySQL in db container. sh order.sh help     : Display help.
 ```
+> !! important !!
+>> `sh order.sh prune` affects the entire docker environment beyond the laravel-docker range.
+Use it only when you want to delete all container volume networks that you no longer use.

 ## Custom Composer Commands
 The following custom Composer commands are available with Laravel installed: